radargun/radargun/docs/architecture/design_documentation.md

 Slaves are nodes which execute the benchmark, gather statistics and other info.
 The slaves start a Service - this is the tested system (such as Infinispan, EHCache, Memcached client etc.), there can be many slaves.

->Naturally nothing prevents execution of multiple slaves on one machine, even localhost.
-This is absolutelly useless for benchmarking, but perfectly fine (and often used) for benchmark development.
+>Nothing prevents execution of multiple slaves on one machine.
+This is convenient for benchmark development, but usually undesirable for benchmarking.
+Exceptions may apply, e.g. in a case when the service is single-threaded and you want to host multiple services on multi-core machine to fully utilize it.

 ### Stages